Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 CRISPRtree tree-making process
 ------------------------------

-Briefly, ``cctk CRISPRtree`` constructs a tree of CRISPR array relationships by adding arrays into a growing bifurcating tree one by one, and generating hypothetical ancestors at internal nodes.
+Briefly, ``cctk crisprtree`` constructs a tree of CRISPR array relationships by adding arrays into a growing bifurcating tree one by one, and generating hypothetical ancestors at internal nodes.
 Tree topology is determined by a combination of the relationships between arrays and the order in which they are added to the tree.
 The order in which arrays are added to the tree are shuffled in order to generate different topologies and the topology with the lowest weighted parsimony cost is considered the best.

-The process used by ``cctk CRISPRtree`` to construct a tree of CRISPR array relationships and generate hypothetical ancestors is as follows for a given ordered list of arrays to be analyzed:
+The process used by ``cctk crisprtree`` to construct a tree of CRISPR array relationships and generate hypothetical ancestors is as follows for a given ordered list of arrays to be analyzed:

 1. Identify stretches of spacers (called "modules" here) that are shared and distinct between the first two arrays in the list: